literallymarvellous/pear-interview/README.md

 ## Task

-Setup a nodejs backend with a single endpoint that fetches position trade data for a given user address
+Setup a nodejs backend with a single endpoint that fetches position trade data for a given user address.

 ### API endpoint